sarastus-retkiblogi/sarastus-retkiblogi.github.io/_pages/about.md

 _In English:_

 The aim of this page is to serve as an archive of sorts, containing my musings and photos from different trekking trips.
 I may also publish blog entries on related topics, such as reviews of trekking gear I've used.
-All contents and opinions are entirely personal!
+All contents and opinions are entirely personal.

 **Kuka olen?
 Who am I?**